WebOfTrustInfo/rwot8-barcelona/draft-documents/peer-DID-method-spec-report.md

 - peer DIDs may be persisted for subsequent sessions between the parties.
 This enables a persistent trust relationship between parties.
 - peer DID communication protocol is not bound to any specific ledger based DID service or design model.
-(A peer attempting to use a peer DID is not required, or bound to, another 'anchored' ledger).
+(Someone who wishes to use a peer DID is not bound to any 'anchor,' such as a ledger).
-- peer DIDs are interoperable with Ledger (anchored) backed DIDs; the peers group do not all need to be using peer DIDs (e.g. Alice wants to use a did:sov DID, and Bob wants to use a did:peer DID).
+- peer DIDs may be interoperable with Ledger (anchored) backed DIDs; the peers group do not all need to be using peer DIDs (e.g. Alice wants to use a did:sov DID, and Bob wants to use a did:peer DID).
-- create an n-wise peer DID spec - of which a use case is pairwise DID exchange.
+- create an n-wise peer DID spec - of which one use case is pairwise DID exchange.

 # Use Cases

-Two or more individuals can create DIDs “without any overhead”: infrastructure, registry costs, or time penalty, or even network requirement.
+- Two or more individuals can create DIDs “without any overhead”: infrastructure, registry costs, or time penalty, or even network requirement.

-Two service entities wish to communicate in an ‘anonymous but trusted’ way for a data exchange transaction, but do not need this relationship persisted beyond the transaction lifetime.
+- Two service entities wish to communicate in an ‘anonymous but trusted’ way for a data exchange transaction, but do not need this relationship persisted beyond the transaction lifetime.

-In a doctor, hospital, patient context these three entities may wish to establish trusted communication channels for delegating care or sharing information (securely) regarding the other parties (the hospital sharing a record with the doctor and the patient seeing the exchange has occurred).
+- In a doctor, hospital, patient context these three entities may wish to establish trusted communication channels for delegating care or sharing information (securely) regarding the other parties (the hospital sharing a record with the doctor and the patient seeing the exchange has occurred).

 # Spec Review Observations